phil-opp/blog_os/blog/content/edition-2/posts/12-async-await/index.md

 [`BTreeMap`]: https://doc.rust-lang.org/alloc/collections/btree_map/struct.BTreeMap.html

-To create a new unique ID, we create a `TaskID::new` function:
+To create a new unique ID, we create a `TaskId::new` function:

 ```rust
 use core::sync::atomic::{AtomicU64, Ordering};